misaz/MAX40080-Library/README.md

 ## Features
 - Written in C. Can be used in both C and C++ projects.
 - Minimal RAM usage.
-No dynamic memory allocation.
+No dynamic memory allocations.
 - Library core depends on stdint.h (for uint8_t, uint16_t, int16_t and uint32_t types) and stddef.h (for size_t type).
 - Platform specific ports depends on vendor SDK (see section Supported platfroms and porting below).
 - Support for reading both current and voltage.
-- Support for converting measured values to amps and volts.
-- Support for reading RAW values of current and voltage from sensor.
+- Buildin conversion of measured values to amps and volts.
+Reading RAW values of current and voltage from sensor is also supported.
 - Support for all operating modes:
 	- Single-Measurement Mode
 	- Active Mode